 Endothelin-3 ELISA kit is a reliable quantitative procedure for measuring endothelin-3 (ET-3) in human serum, tissue extracts, cell culture media and EDTA-plasma.
 This assay has a minimum sensitivity detection limit of 0.36 pg/ml.

-The minimum sensitivity detection limit of human endothelin-3 (ET-3) using this endothelin-3 ELISA kit was approximately 0.36 pg/ml.
-The dynamic assay range for this kit is 0.78 – 100.0 pg/ml.
+The minimum sensitivity detection limit of human ET-3 using current endothelin-3 ELISA kit was approximately 0.36 pg/ml.
+The dynamic range for this assay is 0.78 – 100.0 pg/ml.

 - Increased plasma levels of big-endothelin-2 and big-endothelin-3 in patients with end-stage renal disease.
 Life Sci.
 (2012) 91 (13-14): 729-32.
 Miyauchi Y., et al.

 - Anatomically distinct activation of endothelin-3 and the L-arginine/nitric oxide pathway in the kidney with advanced aging.
 Biochem Biophys Res Commun.
 (2005) 327 (1): 234-41.
 Lattmann T., et al.

 - Frequent loss of endothelin-3 (EDN3) expression due to epigenetic inactivation in human breast cancer.
 Breast Cancer Res.
 (2009) 11 (3): R34.
 Wiesmann F., et al.

 - Endothelin-3 production by human rhabdomyosarcoma: a possible new marker with a paracrine role.
 Eur J Cancer.
 (2006) 42 (5): 680-7.
 Palladini A., et al.

 - Sample Type: Serum, Tissue Extracts, EDTA-Plasma, Cell Culture Media